- Home

 Introduction

-This article will show how you can transfer the data from MS Exchange to ONLYOFFICE.
-Currently the following data types are supported for transfer:
+This article describes how to transfer data from MS Exchange to ONLYOFFICE.
+Currently, the following data types are supported for transfer:

 - users,